All Episodes

 All right, glad you're with us.

-Now, listen, I'm gonna tell you something.
+Now, listen, I'm going to tell you something.

-Because that means literally millions of high-paying jobs for forgotten men and women in America.
+That is a massive, massive, massive story because that means literally millions of high-paying jobs for forgotten men and women in America.

 I know we talk a lot about Russia, Trump, Trump, Russia, Russia, Trump, Trump, Russia.

-And I'm actually somebody that has reached out and talked to Hopex, and I'm not gonna tell you because it was a private conversation.
+And I'm actually somebody that has reached out and talked to Hopex.

-All I'll tell you is media speculation is as usual wrong.
+All I'll tell you is media speculation is, as usual, wrong.

-We have the ability to do great, amazing, profound, deep things for the entire country, and every person that's suffering, and every person in poverty, and every person on food stamps, and every person that's been left behind.
+We have the ability to do great, amazing, profound, deep things for the entire country and every person that's suffering and every person in poverty and every person on food stamps and every person that's been left behind and every person can, listen, like so many of you out there, I don't know in my life many people that came from money.

-Matter of fact, I got the best team here, and I don't know anyone in that works here on this team that came from a lot of money.
+Matter of fact, I got the best team here, and I don't know anyone that works here on this team that came from a lot of money.

 It's a lot different.